What to Do When Someone Dies

 Understanding the Value of the Policy

 Claiming life insurance benefits is not always as cut and dried as it might seem.
-For instance, after you find out what type of life insurance policy the deceased had, you will need to see what the policy is worth and if any credit or mortgage insurance was attached to it that might reduce the overall amount of the benefit.
+For instance, after you find out what type of life insurance policy the deceased had (term life insurance or permanent life insurance), you will need to see what the policy is worth and if any credit or mortgage insurance was attached to it that might reduce the overall amount of the benefit.

 Additionally, if the deceased still had a significant amount of debt at the time of his or her death, the beneficiary might be required to use some of the insurance benefit to pay off the outstanding amount.
 This is typically not the case, but creditor laws vary from state to state, so the possibility will need to be taken into account.
 To be certain, check with an attorney who is licensed where the insured lived.